How to pack your suitcase: Hold and odd-sized baggage

 How does security check hold baggage?

 As soon as you have delivered your hold baggage, your suitcase or bag will enter the Schiphol Baggage System.
 All baggage is checked by security using X-ray equipment.
-Your suitcase or bag is never opened by security.

 Can my suitcase be opened at Schiphol?